“Pics or it didn’t happen!”

 Handsome Stats – An Analytics representation tool that turns all the bewildering, brute data into a gentlemanly snapshot, Handsome Stats gives you a “beautifully clear” view of all the important metrics you want to keep on top of in one glance.

-If you’re really into the handsome part, you can customise the one-page report with your company colours and let users log in to view your handsome stats.
+If you’re really into the handsome part, you can customize the one-page report with your company colors and let users log in to view your handsome stats.